 The Donor Next Door: How to Use Your Donors to Train Your Board

 Does your board resist fundraising?
 Do they find the whole subject distasteful?
 If so, you are not alone.
 I’ve been teaching boards to raise money for more than twenty years, and demand is endless – because the vast majority or nonprofit boards do a lousy job raising money.
 Why is this so challenging?
-It boils down to three … [Read more...]
+It boils down to three things: … [Read more...]

 Boards and Fundraising: Three Tasks Everyone Can Do